-Healers believe that healing energy exists all around us, and that they can channel this energy and use it to heal you.
+Healers believe that healing energy exists all around us, and that they can channel this energy.
+They believe that the energy can heal you.
+There is no reliable scientific evidence to support its use as a cancer treatment.

 The practice of healing is thousands of years old.
 Some spiritual healers claim that the energy comes from a divine source.
 Other healers see it as a universal energy.